 During the inception phase for AO-HSP, LSE was looking to develop its monitoring and evaluation framework to a include a greater focus on measuring efficiency and impact.
 LAMP carried out a literature review to explore the measurement and evaluation of efficiency and impact in knowledge brokering platforms.
 LAMP then held a workshop with the core LSE team to guide the development of their M&E framework.

-The Women’s Integrated Sexual Health programme (WISH2ACTION – W2A) is a £132 million DFID-funded programme, led by IPPF, focused on providing contraception as part of integrated and holistic healthcare to women.
-W2A aims to provide contraception to 2.2m additional users in 15 countries across South and East Asia and Africa between 2018-2021.
-The programme is run by a consortium of five organisations: International Rescue Committee (IRC), Options, Development Media International, Mary Stopes International (MSI) and Humanity and Inclusion UK (HI).
+Project Description: The Women’s Integrated Sexual Health programme (WISH2ACTION – W2A) is a £155.6 million UK Aid-funded programme.
+Led by International Planned Parenthood Federation (IPPF), it provides contraception to women as part of integrated and holistic healthcare services.
+Between 2018-2023, W2A aims to provide contraception to 2.7 million additional users in 15 countries across South Asia and Africa.
+The programme is run by a consortium of five organisations: the International Rescue Committee, Options, Development Media International, Marie Stopes International, and Humanity and Inclusion UK.
 Ten IPPF member organisations help deliver the programme.

-Strengthening Action Against Corruption – Ghana (STAAC-Ghana) is a programme funded by DFID Ghana that seeks to reduce the impact of corruption on Ghana’s poor through more active implementation of anti-corruption measures in the public sector.
+Strengthening Action Against Corruption – Ghana (STAAC-Ghana) is a programme funded by UK Aid that seeks to reduce the impact of corruption on Ghana’s poor through more active implementation of anti-corruption measures in the public sector.
 Its intended outcome is strengthened anti-corruption and accountability institutions working together to tackle corruption more effectively, which entails a combination of demand- and supply-side interventions

 One of the key components is a comprehensive analysis of value for money (VfM).
 LAMP worked with the programme to develop a draft VFM strategy during the early stages of programme design in 2016 and revised the strategy and framework in 2017.
 The revision involved a 1-day workshop with programme managers and M&E adviser to review the indicators and align the strategy with STAACs principles of flexibility and adaptability.
 Support was also provided to train core staff on the programme to implement the strategy.